 The Great Trail contains information on the 22,000-kilometre long Trans Canada Trail.
-The website has further information (including maps) on BC's portion of the Trail, which travels from the Rockies in the east, through the Kootenays, the Okanagan, the Fraser Valley and the Metro Vancouver area to Victoria.
+The website has further information (including maps) on BC's portion of the Trail that travels from the Rockies in the east, through the Kootenays, the Okanagan, the Fraser Valley and the Metro Vancouver area to Victoria.

 Bike Sense: The British Columbia Bicycle Operators Manual is a comprehensive guide to the rules of the road, bike handling, traffic skills and the enjoyment of cycling for life.
 Prepared by the Greater Victoria Cycling Coalition, Bike Sense provides information on traffic laws and riding strategies to help cyclists understand their rights, responsibilities and how best to protect their own safety in traffic.
 The manual was written and reviewed by professional cycling skills instructors, cycling advocacy organizations, bicycle trained police officers and provincial authorities responsible for making and interpreting our traffic laws.

 British Columbia Cycling Coalition is a non-profit society that represents the interests of cyclists provincially and seeks to secure their recognition in policy and programs affecting transportation cycling.

 BC Randonneurs Cycling Club organizes rides in accordance to the rules of randonneur cycling, sometimes referred to as marathon cycling, which can be defined as fast long-distance cycling.

 Cycling British Columbia is a not-for-profit association that is the sole provincial sport governing body for mountain bike racing, road racing and track racing.

 Vancouver Bicycle Club a recreational cycling club for all types of riders that offers road rides, mountain bike rides and both supported and unsupported tours.